opitzconsulting/orcas/_docs/en/dbdoc.md

 <br/>

 ####1.3.2.
-Configuration of style
+Style configuration

-The output format of the tables and diagramms are defined in **&lt;styles&gt;**.
+The output format of the tables and diagrams are defined in **&lt;styles&gt;**.

 <br/>

 #####1.3.2.1.
 Configuration of table presentation

-You are able to adjust the table presentation for every single table group in **&lt;tables&gt;**.
+You can adjust the table presentation for every single table group in **&lt;tables&gt;**.
-<br/>You only have to keep in mind not to assign a table to multiple table groups (the same applies to multi selections by regular expressions!)
+<br/>You only have to keep in mind not to assign a table to multiple table groups (the same applies to multiple selections by regular expressions!)

 |Name|Description|Value|Default|
 |----|-----------|--------|-------|